-An interview with Alison Bechdel and her work “Are You My Mother?”
+An interview with Alison Bechdel about her work “Are You My Mother?”
 (English version below)

 專訪《我和母親之間》、《歡樂之家》艾莉森‧貝克德爾：「他們給了我禮物，以彌補那些失去。」 Published in Okapi